Retrodad0001/MonogameAssault/README.md

 # MonogameAssault

-This is a demo game for learning Monogame and combining OO and DoD design.
-Please give feedback so it can be used by the community.
+This is a demo game for learning Monogame and combining object-oriented design and data-oriented design.
+I also want to see how far I can come with maintainable automatic testing.
+Please give feedback so the community can use it.

+The game involves many units on the screen, with enough CPU-bound pressure, so parallelisation is needed.
+This is not a massive project, but I will assume that the game should be supported for a long time and is huge, so it should be automatically testable and have "good enough" maintainability

 # Resources used